LuteOrg/lute-manual/src/install/plugins.md

 # Language parser plugins

-> Feature introduced in Lute 3.4.0.

-> As of May 2024, only a Mandarin Chinese parser is available.
-See the [Lute development wiki](https://github.com/LuteOrg/lute-v3/wiki/Developing-language-parser-plugins) for notes on how to develop a parser for other languages.
+> See the [Lute development wiki](https://github.com/LuteOrg/lute-v3/wiki/Developing-language-parser-plugins) for notes on how to develop a parser for other languages.

 Some languages, such as Mandarin Chinese, require specialized parsers.